A Guide to Tasting Wine

-You know on these Television programmes and in magazines they list about ten flavours in any particular wine, that is normally because they taste by committee and everyone puts their thoughts into the script
+You know on these television programmes and in magazines they list about 10 flavours in any particular wine?
+That is normally because they taste by committee and everyone puts their thoughts into the script

 The next stage in the process is to take a good mouthful of the wine.

 Swirl it around your mouth so that the tongue is completely covered.
 Now the whole process of tasting is a combination of taste in the mouth, feel and smell.